Doctor insights on:

 Stethoscope: In good hands and careful examination a stethoscope can be an effective screening tool.
 However, the human ear will miss critical blockage and it is better to use ultrasound and Doppler for more accurate assssment ...Read more

 - Can half a tooth abscess go away by itself?

-- Does vertigo ever go away by itself?
+- Does water on the knee go away by itself?

-- I have white bump on my inner lips what is it and will it go away by itself
+- I have arthritis on the knee with fluid will the fluid every go away by itself